In this article:

 There are more than 150 types of arthritis, which can be inflammatory or non-inflammatory.
 The distinguishing feature between the two is visible signs of swelling or tenderness over the affected joint.

-OA occurs when this protective cushioning wears away, exposing the hard bone surface underneath it and causing increased friction when you move the joint.
+Osteoarthritis (OA) is regarded as the most frequently occurring type of non-inflammatory arthritis and is caused by the gradual breakdown of joint cartilage.
+(1) OA occurs when this protective cushioning wears away, exposing the hard bone surface underneath it and causing increased friction when you move the joint.
 (2)

 Rheumatoid arthritis (RA) is typically inflammatory and is triggered by an autoimmune response, wherein the body destroys its own healthy tissue by attacking the synovial lining around certain joints in the body.
 (3)